jfnavarro/st_analysis/README.md

 spot classes (regions).
 To know more about the parameters you can type --help

+NOTE: there is version that uses GPU and NN (supervised_torch.py)

 ### To visualize ST data (output from the ST Pipeline)
 Use the script st_data_plotter.py to plot ST data, you can use different thresholds and filters (counts) and different normalization and visualization options.